mozilla/mod_authnz_persona/README.md

 The module will intercept requests bound for the SubmitPath, and will verify the BrowserID assertion by submitting it to the server identified in the `AuthBrowserIDVerificationServerURL` directive. (no way to configure SSL trust chain yet #6).
 Note that the `ServerName` directive of the server containing the protected directory MUST match the hostname the client uses to perform the login, so the Audience field of the BrowserID assertion checks out.

 If the assertion is verified, the module generates a signed cookie containing the user's email address.
 The `AuthBrowserIDSecret` directive MUST be used to provide a unique per-server key, or this step is not secure.
 All secret values for a host must be identical, since only one cookie is generated.
-(Note that there is no logout #2 and no expiry #3 on this cookie yet.
-It's not done!)
+(Note that there is no expiry #3 on this cookie yet.)
 There is currently no option to encrypt the cookie, so the user's email address is visible in plaintext in the cookie; until encryption is implemented (#1), the only privacy-protecting deployment is to use SSL.

 Once the session cookie has been established, the "require" directive can be used to specify a single user or a list of users. (could be cool to implement globbing or other ways of identifying a set of valid users, e.g. *@host.com, #8)